ClickHouse® row-level deduplication

 - Sometimes you just expect insert idempotency on row level.

-The reason in simple: to check if the row already exists you need to do some lookup (key-value) alike (ClickHouse is bad for key-value lookups), in general case - across the whole huge table (which can be terabyte/petabyte size).
+The reason is simple: to check if the row already exists you need a lookup that is closer to a key-value access pattern (which is not what ClickHouse is optimized for), in general case - across the whole huge table (which can be terabyte/petabyte size).

-But there many usecase when you can archive something like row-level deduplication in ClickHouse:
+But there many usecases when you can achieve something like row-level deduplication in ClickHouse:

 Approach 0.
 Make deduplication before ingesting data to ClickHouse